-Caring for roma tomato plants is not that much different from caring for regular tomatoes.
+Caring for roma tomato plants isn’t that much different from caring for regular tomatoes.
 All tomatoes need plenty of water, soil rich in organic material and need to be staked up off the ground for the best fruit production.
 Roma tomatoes are no different.

 Prepare the soil of your tomato bed by adding compost or a slow release fertilizer.
 Once you plant your roma tomato plants, water them at least once a week.
-Once your roma tomato plants are 6″ – 12″ high, start staking the roma tomatoes up off the ground.
+Once your roma tomato plants are 6-12 inches high, start staking the roma tomatoes up off the ground.

 Romas do tend to be a little easier to grow than other tomatoes due to the fact than many are fusarium and verticillium wilt resistant.
 While these diseases can kill other tomatoes, many times roma tomato plants can withstand the disease.